External Visual Inspection

 C-SAM

-C-SAM is a non-destructive scan used to detect delamination and voids in plastic packages.
+C-SAM is a non-destructive scan using ultra-sound to detect delamination and voids in plastic packages.
 In line with

-JEDEC J-STD-020, it is performed after electrical tests and before preconditioning.
+JEDEC J-STD-020, it is performed between electrical tests and preconditioning.

 Electrical Test

-Electrical testing verifies that device function and parameters are within specification before and after
+Electrical testing verifies that parameters are within specification before and after

 reliability stress.
-We test all parts at 25 °C, recording key quantitative values for comparison with
+In this test all parts are evaluated at 25 °C, recording key quantitative values for comparison with

 post-stress results.